fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.hackerone.com/blog/60-days-insights-dods-defense-industrial-base-vulnerability-disclosure-program-pilot-1">-60 days of insights from the DoD’s Defense Industrial Base Vulnerability Disclosure Program Pilot</a>

+<a href="https://otmastimi.medium.com/users-location-diclosure-in-the-nearby-friends-feature-fabd24be05cb">-User’s location diclosure in the “Nearby Friends” feature. $15,500 Bounty</a>

 <a href="https://basu-banakar.medium.com/story-of-google-hall-of-fame-and-private-program-bounty-worth-53559a95c468">-Story of Google Hall of Fame and Private program bounty worth $$$$</a>

 <a href="https://ph-hitachi.medium.com/how-i-got-my-first-bug-bounty-in-intersting-target-lfi-to-sxss-58fa5c4f5882">-How i got my First Bug Bounty in Intersting Target (LFI to SXSS)</a>